 - Whether you are able to stick to the privileged address of proximity after entry into your desired school.
 So I was told, two years.

 - And for the imaginative, or the unscrupulous, how much money one’s parents are willing to donate to that school for the entry.

-Outside of education, life in Singapore could pretty much be considered as a lifelong management of numbers too.
+Outside of education, life in Singapore could pretty much be considered as a lifelong game of numbers too.
 Especially for Singaporean guys.
 Every stage of life involves some figures, some score, some quota or some minimum amount to achieve.
 It is a constant challenge that dominates the sheer bulk of a guy’s life.
-A challenge that doesn’t let up even when one is near his grave.
+A challenge that doesn’t let up even when one is near the grave.

 - As mentioned above, the various numerical measurements involved with primary school registration.

 - Grades, grades, and grades throughout primary school.

 - For those with demanding parents, the number of enrichment courses taken.